Harber (DJ)

-HARBER, born Harry Berman, is an American DJ, producer, songwriter, and musician based in New York, New York.
-The Billboard charting artist from the United States is best known for his originals, collaborations, and remixes.
+Harry Berman, (born April 4, 1997), also known as HARBER is an American DJ, producer, songwriter, and musician based in New York City, New York.
+The two-time Billboard charting & U.S. Dance Radio top 10 artist from the United States is best known for his originals, collaborations, and remixes.
 HARBER is an electronic dance music (EDM) musician, who most notably incorporates various electronic sub-genres, elements, and tones, within his music and live performances and DJ sets.

 Early life

-Berman was born in New York, New York, and raised in Connecticut before returning to his city roots.
+Berman was born in New York City, New York, and raised in Connecticut before returning to his city roots.
 He is the son of Michael J. Berman and Victoria Hagan.
 Berman's passion for pursuing a career in music began shortly after a shoulder injury while playing with his high school baseball team.
 He is a graduate of New York University (NYU) in Manhattan.

 Musical style

 HARBER has become known for his diverse artistic and creative production and DJ style, incorporating electronic dance music (EDM) crossover elements with various other genres and musical styles, including pop, house, disco, moomabahton, bass, dancehall, and more.